DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-07-03-candidate-level-english.md

 So far, our design work has focussed on [asking candidates about their English GCSEs](/apply-for-teacher-training/structured-data-for-pre-degree-qualifications/#what-english-gcse-did-you-do).

-International candidates are less likely to have an English GCSE, so we needed adapt the application form.
+International candidates are less likely to have an English GCSE, so we needed to adapt the application form.

 [We’ve tried one design to help providers assess international candidates’ level of English, but research suggested that it was not quite right](/apply-for-teacher-training/international-candidates/#english-language-proficiency).